jemas128/UEP-Student-Management/README_VISTAPANEL_SETUP.md

 ## 1. 🚨 DATABASE SQL (COPY THIS FIRST) 🚨

 Run this SQL in your **phpMyAdmin** on VistaPanel.
-**Note:** We do not need a separate 'Subjects' table.
-Storing course details directly with the grade is easier and faster for this type of system.

 ```sql
 -- Create Users Table with Status